PythonifyIsTaken/mc-autostart/README.md

     }

     ```

 > [!IMPORTANT]
-    > Place mc_autostart.py and mc_autostart.json need to be in the same folder!.
+> mc_autostart.py and mc_autostart.json need to be in the same folder!.

-2. If you use docker for your server, use auto_shutdown_via_sigterm: true and a custom start script that catches the SIGTERM signal to stop the server.
+2. If you use docker for your server, use `auto_shutdown_via_sigterm: true` and a custom script that catches the SIGTERM signal to stop the server.
 This way you can stop the mc server before the host system shutsdown.

 3. Start the server:
     ### On windows: